 Power is traditionally discussed in terms of affecting outcomes within the international system through either threats or coercion.
-Equally important is how countries leverage their international image to persuade others to support their interests.
+How countries leverage their international image to persuade others to support their interests is equally important.
 As such, it is crucial to assess the global appeal of China and how the Chinese government seeks to cultivate its soft power.
-This question explores the attractiveness of China by examining trends in inbound tourism, the impact of Chinese tourists on the economies and perceptions of the countries they visit, and how the Chinese government utilizes tourism as a political tool to further Chinese interests.
+This feature explores the attractiveness of China by examining trends in inbound tourism, the impact of Chinese tourists on the economies and perceptions of the countries they visit, and how the Chinese government utilizes tourism as a political tool to further Chinese interests.

 Tourists Visiting China

 Where do most of China’s tourists come from?

 Tourism is becoming increasingly important to China as both a source of revenue and a means to enhance its international image.
 China is currently the fourth most popular tourist destination behind France, the United States, and Spain.
 In 2016, over 141 million non-residents visited China.
 This number, however, is somewhat misleading.
 Tourists coming from Hong Kong, Macau, and Taiwan account for approximately 78 percent of China’s inbound tourists.
 When adjusted to exclude these destinations, the number of foreign tourists is closer to 31.5 million, with South Korea, Japan, Myanmar, the United States, and Vietnam as the top foreign sources of tourism into China.